puiterwijk/draft-birkholz-rats-coswid-rim/draft-birkholz-rats-coswid-rim.md

 In essence, to enable this appraisal procedure conducted by Verfiers an Attester's IMA provides Event Logs that include the hash values of every started software component and therefore are part of the Attestation Evidence an Attester creates.
 The complementary well-known-values that Verifiers require are included in the Reference Integrity Measurements (RIM).
 RIMs can be provided via Software Identification tags created by Endorsers, such as the software creators, manufacturers, vendors, or other trusted third parties (e.g. supply chain or certification entities).

-This document provides an extension to the CoSWID specification defined in RFC XXXX.
+This document provides an extension to the CoSWID specification defined in {{-coswid}}.
 The extension adds attributes to CoSWID tags that enable them to express RIMs.
 A vital subset of these attributes are illustrated in the TCG Reference Integrity Manifest Information Model [ref] specification.
 These attributes are added to the existing CoSWID specification via the most general extension point the CoSWID specification provides: $$coswid-extensions.
 An additional map definition named "reference-measurements" is added and is defined in section [ref] of this document.

 Furthermore, a usage profile for signed CoSWID tags is defined in this specification in support of the software-component structure of the RPM packet management system [ref].
 Signed CoSWID tags that are aligned with that software m ...
 TBD